kosmosJS/kosmos/README.md

-# kosmosJS
+## kosmosJS
-a modern javascript runtime, written in Go.
+a modern JavaScript runtime, written in Go.